 AI is commonly employed in animal breeding to pass on better genetics.
 Through proper choice of better bulls, the farmers can breed for better qualities like milk yield, meat quality, and disease-free ones in their species.
 It ensures that genetics gets to the elite class within the population.

 Endangered species’ conservation also benefits from AI since it can reproduce without the subject species coming into contact, especially when the population is small or divided up.
-Through AI, almost extinct species are preserved and inbreeding is prevented since the genes from the wild are imported into the breeding programmes.
-It has been applied in successful reproduction in species like the giant panda and some breeds of wild cattle.
+Through AI, almost extinct species are preserved, and inbreeding is prevented since the genes from the wild are imported into the breeding programmes.
+It has been applied successfully in species like the giant panda and some breeds of wild cattle.

-AI has many advantages regarding the reproduction of animals and sub-fertility in humans.
+Artificial insemination has many advantages regarding the reproduction of animals and sub-fertility in humans.
 In animals, it results in better genetics, better health management, and easier breeding.
 It avoids the stress that animals undergo when they are transported to the breeding centres for mating and the biosecurity issues involved.
-For humans, AI provides a non-surgical and cost-effective way of managing fertility problems in couples and using donor sperm if required.
+For humans, Artificial insemination provides a non-surgical and cost-effective way of managing fertility problems in couples and using donor sperm if required.

 Context | Benefits | Examples |